Los Angeles Staff

 The Staff was an underground newspaper published in Los Angeles in the 1970s, printing many anti-war articles, and also covering the music scene and popular culture.
-The entire second section of the paper, normally devoted to the arts and music, was put together by the music group Devo.

 Publication history

-The Staff came into existence as a result of the temporary demise of the Los Angeles Free Press, which had been founded and published by Art Kunkin.
-Around 1970, the L.A.
-Free Press failed to make an employee tax payment and the paper was seized by the Internal Revenue Service.
-As a result, much of the staff of the Free Press, led by managing editor Brian Kirby and art director Phil Wilson, left to form their own newspaper, calling it The Staff.
+The Staff came into existence as a result of the temporary demise of the Los Angeles Free Press, which had been founded and published by Art Kunkin; much of the staff of the Free Press, led by managing editor Brian Kirby and art director Phil Wilson, left to form their own newspaper, calling it The Staff.

 They first moved into quarters on Santa Monica Boulevard near Cahuenga Boulevard, in Hollywood, California.
 They later relocated to Hollywood Boulevard, just west of Western Avenue, in offices above a movie theater that was at that time showing softcore pornography.

-On one occasion, gonzo journalist Hunter S. Thompson came by the paper for a social visit with some of the staff, after they had published a review of his book Fear and Loathing in Las Vegas.

-The Staff ran for 90 weekly issues before it folded.